Government House, Canberra

 Government House, colloquially known as Yarralumla, is the official residence of the governor-general of Australia.
 It is located in the suburb of Yarralumla in the Australian capital city of Canberra, in the Australian Capital Territory.
 The main residence is set amid 54 ha of parkland.
 The house and its associated grounds were added to the Commonwealth Heritage List on 22 June 2004.

 At Government House, the governor-general of Australia presides over meetings of the Federal Executive Council, and holds investitures to present honours within the Order of Australia and associated Australian military, bravery and civil decorations.
 The governor-general also receives visiting heads of state and other dignitaries and the credentials of ambassadors to Australia, and entertains people from all walks of life.
+The Monarch of Australia also uses Government House when they are in Canberra.

 History

 American architect Walter Burley Griffin included provision for an impressive, purpose-built Government House in his plans for the modern city of Canberra.
 It was to be placed in a dedicated government precinct and provided with scenic views taking in Canberra's landscaped open spaces and central lake; but, as with so much of Burley Griffin's planning for the national capital, financial considerations intervened and the envisaged work never eventuated.

-The core part of the current vice-regal structure began life as a double-gabled Victorian-era house, erected in 1891 by grazier Frederick Campbell at what was then the hub of a working sheep station.
+The core part of the current vice-regal structure began life as a double-gabled Victorian-era house, erected in 1891 by grazier Frederick Campbell (grandson of politician Robert Campbell) at what was then the hub of a working sheep station.
 Previously, the site taken up by the present-day Government House was occupied by an elegant, Georgian-style homestead with shady verandahs on two sides, a shingle-clad roof and rows of French windows replete with shutters.
 The original single-storey homestead had been continuously occupied by the interrelated Murray and Gibbes families from 1837 through to the end of 1881.